Igbinedion University

-History and foundation
+History

-The institution officially opened its doors to foundation students on 15 October 1999.
-Sir Gabriel Osawaru Igbinedion, a philanthropist and prominent figure in Benin City, provided the visionary leadership that gave rise to IUO's establishment.
+Igbinedion University was founded on 10 May 1999 and began admission on 15 October 1999.
+The founder is Gabriel Igbinedion.

 Academic accreditation

 The university's programs, both at the graduate and undergraduate levels, have received accreditation from the National Universities Commission (NUC).
 Additionally, the university's programs align with the requirements set forth by relevant professional bodies.

 Colleges and academic offerings

 Igbinedion University comprises seven distinct faculties, each catering to specific academic disciplines: